treeverse/lakeFS/docs/index.md

 * Implementing new logic.
 * Late arriving data that wasn’t included in previous analysis, and need to be backfilled after the fact.

 This is tricky first and foremost because it often involves huge volumes of historical data.
-In addition, auditing requirements may necessitate keeping the old version of the data handy.
+In addition, auditing requirements may necessitate keeping the old version of the data.

 lakeFS allows you to manage the reprocess on an isolated branch before merging to ensure the reprocessed data is exposed atomically.
-It also allows you to easily access the different versions of reprocessed data, using a commit ID.
+It also allows you to easily access the different versions of reprocessed data, using any tag or a historical commit ID.

 #### Cross-collection consistency guarantees

-Data engineers typically have to implement custom logic in scripts in order to guarantee two or more data assets are updated synchronously.
+Data engineers typically need implement custom logic in scripts to guarantee two or more data assets are updated synchronously.
+This logic often requires extensive rewrites or periods during which data is unavailable.
 The lakeFS merge operation from one branch into another removes the need to implement this logic yourself.

 Instead, make updates to the desired data assets on a branch, and then utilize a lakeFS merge to atomically expose the data to downstream consumers.